tradexy/tictactoe/README.md

 You can reset the game at any point by clicking the "Reset" button below the game board.

 📜 License
-This project is open source and available under the MIT License.
+This project is open source and available under the [MIT License](https://opensource.org/licenses/MIT).

+### GitHub CLI OS Compatibility
+The GitHub CLI is available for macOS, Windows, and Linux.
+You can download the appropriate version for your operating system from the [GitHub CLI website](https://cli.github.com/).